Saint Blaise: In Great Britain

 In Cornwall the town of St Blazey and the civil parish of St Blaise are derived from his name, where the parish church is still dedicated to Saint Blaise.
 The Council of Oxford in 1222 forbade all work on his feast day.
 There is a church dedicated to Saint Blaise in the Devon hamlet of Haccombe, near Newton Abbot, one at Shanklin on the Isle of Wight and another at Milton near Abingdon in Oxfordshire, one of the country's smallest churches.
 Haccombe Church, unusually, retains the office of an "archpriest".

 There is a St Blaise's Well in Bromley, London where the water was considered to have medicinal virtues.
 St Blaise is also associated with Stretford in Lancashire.
 A Blessing of the Throats ceremony is held on 3 February at St Etheldreda's Church in London and in Balve, Germany.
 The blessing is performed in many Catholic parish churches, often at the end of a morning Mass.

 Blaise Castle and the nearby Blaise Hamlet in Bristol derive their name from a 13th-century chapel dedicated to St Blaise, built on a site previously occupied by an Iron Age fort and a Roman temple.

 In Bradford, West Yorkshire a Catholic middle school named after St Blaise was operated by the Diocese of Leeds from 1961 to 1995.
 The name was chosen due to the connections of Bradford to the woollen industry and the method that St Blaise was martyred, with the woolcomb.
 Due to reorganisation, the school closed down when Catholic middle schools were phased out, and the building was sold to Bradford Council to provide replacement accommodation for another local middle school which had burned down.
 Within a few months, St Blaise school was also severely damaged in a fire, and the remains of the building were demolished.
 A new primary school was built on the land, and most of the extensive grounds were sold off for housing.

 There is a 14th-century wall painting of St Blaise in All Saints Church, Kingston upon Thames, located by the market place, marking the significance of the wool trade in the economic expansion of the market town in the 14th and 15th centuries.

 Blaise and Blasius of Jersey

 In England in the 18th and 19th centuries, Blaise was adopted as the mascot of woolworkers' pageants, particularly in Essex, Yorkshire, Wiltshire and Norwich.
 The popular enthusiasm for the saint is explained by the belief that Blaise had brought prosperity (as symbolised by the Woolsack) to England by teaching the English to comb wool.
-According to the tradition as recorded in printed broadsheets, Blaise came from Jersey in theChannel Islands.
+According to the tradition as recorded in printed broadsheets, Blaise came from Jersey in the Channel Islands.
 Jersey was certainly a centre of export of woollen goods (as witnessed by the name jersey for the woollen textile).
 However, this legend is probably the result of confusion in translation, Caesarea sometimes being used as a Latin name of Jersey.